dart-lang/site-www/src/_guides/language/effective-dart/design.md

 happens.

 If that's not what you intend, add the little `_` and be happy.
 Narrow public interfaces are easier for you to maintain and easier for users to learn.
 As a nice bonus, the analyzer will tell you about unused private declarations so you can delete dead code.
 It can't do that if the member is public because it doesn't know if any code outside of its view is using it.

-## Types
+## Classes

-Dart supports a variety of built-in types and you can define your own types.
-Or, you can choose not to use types at all.
+Dart is a "pure" object-oriented language in that all objects are instances of classes.
+But it does not require all code to defined inside a class -- you can define top-level variables, constants, and functions like you can in a procedural or functional language.

 ### AVOID defining a one-member abstract class when a simple function will do.